ray-project/ray/doc/examples/plot_example-lm.rst

 Training Language Model on Cloud with Fairseq and Ray Autoscaler
 ================================================================

-This document provides a walkthrough of using Ray Autoscaler with the `Fairseq library <https://github.com/pytorch/fairseq>`__ to train language models on AWS spot instances.
+This document provides a walkthrough of adapting the `Fairseq library <https://github.com/pytorch/fairseq>`__ to perform fault-tolerant distributed training on AWS.
 As an example, we use the WikiText-103 dataset to pretrain the RoBERTa model following `this tutorial <https://github.com/pytorch/fairseq/blob/master/examples/roberta/README.pretraining.md>`__.
 The pipeline and configurations in this document will work for other models supported by Fairseq, such as sequence-to-sequence machine translation models.

 To run this example, you will need to install Ray on your local machine to use Ray Autoscaler.